Crossing The Tibetan Plateau

-He told of the time during the Beijing 2012 Olympics when the Olympic torch had passed though Lhasa.
-Our guide and his family along with every other Tibetan resident of the city were ordered by the barrel of a gun to remain inside their houses and not show themselves to any of the state run TV cameras recording the moment.
-The government didn’t want any messages being broadcast to the outside world.
+He told of the time during the Beijing 2012 Olympics, when the Olympic torch had passed though Lhasa.
+Our guide and his family, along with every other Tibetan resident of the city, were ordered by the barrel of a gun to remain inside their houses and not show themselves to any of the state run TV cameras recording the moment.
+The government didn’t want any messages or criticism of the government being broadcast to the outside world.

 It seems for Tibetan guides, beatings from Chinese border guards are not an uncommon thing.
 Our guide had friends who had bones broken and faces smashed for no other reason than being Tibetan.
 There’s no complaint procedure if your Tibetan, you can’t call someone and report the crime, you have to take your beating and leave, otherwise worse will happen and like many other Tibetans you just disappear.